tqtezos/stablecoin/docs/specification.md

 They follow FA2 style where most entrypoints operate on lists.
 In CENTRE they take a single item (a pair or an amount).
 5. `configure_minter` takes an additional argument – current minting allowance – to prevent front-running attacks.
+6. CENTRE does not have `update_operator`, the closest analog is `approve`, but it does not explicitly say whether `approve` is paused by `pause`.
+In this contract `update_operator` IS paused.
-6. TODO: whitelisting and blacklisting.
+7. TODO: whitelisting and blacklisting.

 # State model